Find your perfect role

 - helping in organising and attending medical appointments

 - supporting people to go shopping and get out to do things they enjoy

 Team leader/senior carer

-The role of a team leader or senior carer includes the duties of a care assistant with some additional responsibilities:
+The role of a team leader or senior carer includes the duties of a care assistant with some additional duties:

 - supporting and encouraging a team of care assistants

 - completing reviews of staff and ensuring they're delivering quality care